daniel-was-taken/MCP_Project/README.md

    - **Local Upload**: Use the file upload component to select a CSV file from your computer
    - **URL Input**: Enter a public CSV URL (e.g., from GitHub, data repositories, or cloud storage)
 2. **Specify Target**: Enter the exact name of your target column (case-sensitive)
-3. **Run Analysis**: Click "Run Analysis & AutoML" to start the automated ML pipeline
+3. **Run Analysis**: Click "Run Analysis & AutoML" to start the AutoML pipeline
 4. **Review Results**:
    - View detected task type (classification/regression)
    - Examine model performance metrics in the interactive table